Learning low-rank latent mesoscale structures in networks

-{ Computing all $k$-node subgraphs of a network is computationally expensive and is the main computational bottleneck of traditional motif analysis~\cite{milo2002network}.
-Our approach, which bypasses this issue, is to learn latent motifs by drawing random samples of a {particular} class of $k$-node connected {subgraphs}. {We consider random $k$-node subgraphs} that we obtain by uniformly randomly sampling a `$k$-path' from a network and including all edges between the sampled nodes of the network.
-A $k$-path is a subgraph that consists of $k$ distinct nodes, with the $i$th node adjacent to the $(i+1)$th node for all $i \in \{1,\ldots,k-1\}$.
-Sampling a $k$-path first serves two purposes: (1) It ensures that the sampled $k$-node induced subgraph is connected with the minimum number of imposed edges; and (2) it induces a natural node ordering of the $k$-node induced subgraph.
+Computing all $k$-node subgraphs of a network is computationally expensive and is the main computational bottleneck of traditional motif analysis~\cite{milo2002network}.
+Our approach, which bypasses this issue, is to learn latent motifs by drawing random samples of a particular class of $k$-node connected subgraphs.
+We consider random $k$-node subgraphs that we obtain by uniformly randomly sampling a `$k$-path' from a network and including all edges between the sampled nodes of the network.
+A sequence $\x=(x_{1},\ldots,x_{k})$ of $k$ (not necessarily distinct) nodes is a \textit{$k$-walk} if $x_{i}$ and $x_{i+1}$ are adjacent for all $i \in \{1, \ldots, k-1\}$.
+A $k$-walk is a \textit{$k$-path} if all nodes in the walk are distinct (see Figure~\ref{fig:subgraphs}).
+Sampling a $k$-path serves two purposes: (1) {it} ensures that the sampled $k$-node induced subgraph is connected with the minimum number of imposed edges; and (2) it induces a natural node ordering of the $k$-node induced subgraph.
 (Such an ordering is important for computations that involve subgraphs.)
-By using the `$k$-walk' motif-sampling algorithm in~\cite{lyu2019sampling} in conjunction with rejection sampling, we can {sample} a large number of $k$-paths and {obtain} their associated induced subgraphs.
+By using the `$k$-walk' motif-sampling algorithm in~\cite{lyu2023sampling} in conjunction with rejection sampling, {one} can sample a large number of $k$-paths and obtain their associated induced subgraphs.

+The $k$-node subgraphs that are induced by uniformly randomly sampling $k$-paths from a network are the mesoscale structures that we consider in the present paper.
+We use the term `on-chain edges' for the edges of these subgraphs between nodes $x_{i}$ and $x_{i+1}$ for $i\in \{1,\ldots,k-1\}$, and we use the term `off-chain edges' for all other edges.
+It is the off-chain edges that can differ across subgraphs and hence encode meaningful information about the network.
+For $k=2$, the subgraphs are all isomorphic to a 2-path and hence have no off-chain edges.
+For $k=3$, the subgraphs can have a single off-chain edge, so they are isomorphic either to a 2-path or to a 3-clique (i.e., a graph with three nodes and all three possible edges between them).
+For larger values of $k$, the subgraphs can have diverse connection patterns (see Figure~\ref{fig:subgraphs}), depending on the architecture of the original network).